PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 Now, you’ll use [lidarslam](https://github.com/rsasaki0109/lidarslam_ros2) to build a 3D map from LIDAR data and analyze its performance.

 **lidarslam**: A ROS2 package for 3D SLAM using point clouds.
-It uses scan matching method to calculate the relative transformation between consecutive LIDAR scans to get the initial estimate of the motion ([NDT](https://en.wikipedia.org/wiki/Normal_distributions_transform) by default).
+It uses scan matching method to calculate the relative transformation between consecutive LIDAR scans to get the initial estimate of the motion (i.e., [Normal Distributions Transform (NDT)](https://en.wikipedia.org/wiki/Normal_distributions_transform) by default).
 Moreover, it refines the intial pose estimates and ensures long-term consistency of the map by graph-based pose optimization.
 It includes loop closure mechanism.

+Loop closure is a technique in SLAM where the system recognizes when the robot has returned to a previously visited location.
+When a loop closure is detected, the system can correct accumulated drift errors by adjusting the entire trajectory and map.
+This results in a more accurate and consistent map, especially for long trajectories where odometry errors would otherwise accumulate.

 <p align="center">
 <img src="_images/lidarslam.png" alt="Map created by lidarslam" title="Map created by lidarslam" width=60%>